oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

-# Create IAM Credentials and Log into the Database
+# Create IAM Credentials and log into the database

 ## Introduction